PhD, University of Chicago, 2021; Teaching Fellow in the Department of Anthropology and the College)

-Dissertation Title: Manufacturing “Korea” in China: The Politics of Logistics in the Chinese Kimchi Industry
+Dissertation Title: Manufacturing “Korea” in China: The Coproduction of Commodity Value and Nationalist Imaginaries in the Chinese Kimchi Industry

-My research and teaching interests are broadly concerned with the global circulation of commodities, industrial production and distribution of food, and nationalism in contemporary Northeast Asia (South Korea and China).
+Heangjin Park’s research and teaching interests are broadly concerned with the global circulation of commodities, industrial production and distribution of food, and nationalism in contemporary Northeast Asia.

-Currently, I am participating in the project “Logistics in the Making of Mobile Worlds” with Julie Chu, Jennifer Cole, and Jack Mullee, a multi-year collaborative research project funded by the Neubauer Collegium for Culture and Society.
-This year, we launched our online campaign "#Logistics in the Time of Covid," where we curate short essays, photos, and videos on various aspects of social life that have been significantly affected by logistical coordination during the COVID-19 pandemic.
+Currently, he is participating in the project “Logistics in the Making of Mobile Worlds” with Julie Chu, Jennifer Cole, and Jack Mullee, a multi-year collaborative research project funded by the Neubauer Collegium for Culture and Society.
+As a Teaching Fellow in the College and the Department of Anthropology, he teaches the Social Science Core Sequence “Self, Culture, and Society” and Anthropology courses on Business and Logistics.